 For workflows requiring strict data integrity and retention, you can add and configure a Compliance policy in Tiger Bridge.
-The policy prevents files from being deleted or renamed on the source after replication for a set retention period.
+The policy prevents files from being modified, deleted or renamed on the source after replication for a set retention period.
 The retention period for each file starts from the time it is replicated.
-Modifications during this period are allowed only if the "Keep replica versions" setting is enabled (see Configure Versioning on page 86).